majirajib4747/Project4_Team2/README.md

 ## Suggestions for the future

-Find other datasets and pretrained models to compare model accuracy.
-Which method is the most accurate?
+Look at EEGs datasets and other pretrained models to compare model accuracy.
+Which method works the best?